 Other areas of counselling I deal with

-I am interested in mindfulness and recent neuroscience and include both in my understanding of human development, disorder and change.
+I am interested in attachment issues, early childhood trauma, mindfulness and recent neuroscience and include both in my understanding of human development, disorder and change.
 If appropriate I will talk through and encourage the use of relational change and self support practices outside sessions, emphasising the role of focused attention in identifying and releasing emotional distress and unresolved traumas, and exploring new aspects and configurations of self.

-Standard fee is £50 per 50-minute hour for individuals, £75 for couples.
+Standard fee is £60 per 50-minute hour for individuals, £75 for couples.
 Some reduced rates for students, low income, redundancy, marital break-up: Other concessions may be available, contact me for details.
-I do not charge for an initial exploratory meeting.
+Except for couples I do not charge for an initial exploratory meeting.

 Supervision £45, concessionary rate for students subject to availability.
 Group supervision £10-£15 dependent on numbers – max 4.